andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/02-oslo_redux.md

 <h4 class="article-subheader">Wendelboe</h4>

 "How's everybody feeling?
 Anybody have any plans for the day?

-"Andrew, this is your leg of the trip"
+"Andrew, this is your leg of the trip, we're relying on you"

 "Alright, so how does everybody feel about coffee?"